Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Dose-Finding Design for Obstructive Sleep Apnea Therapy

 To quantify the overall impact of AEs at each dose combination, we follow the approach in \cite{le2020adverse}, who define a non-negative AE burden score that considers both the frequency and severity of the adverse events. \cite{schweitzer2023combination} report the frequency of the most commonly occurring AEs; unfortunately, the grade (severity) information was not provided.
 However, since no severe adverse events were reported, we define the score by restricting our focus to grades 1-3 only, which we assume to occur 10\%/45\%/45\% of the time independent of the type of AE, reflecting the belief that patients are more likely to remember and report higher graded events.
 Let $Y_{icg}$ be the indicator that the $i^{\text{th}}$ patient experiences an AE of type $c$ which is of grade $g$, where $g=1,2,3$ and where $c=1,...,8$ corresponding to one of the following types: 1) dry mouth, 2) insomnia, 3) urinary hesitation/flow decrease, 4) constipation, 5) nausea, 6) decreased appetite, 7) feeling jittery, and 8) somnolence.
 Then patient $i$'s AE burden is $B_i = \sum_c \sum_g w_{cg}Y_{icg}$.
 Specification of the weights $w_{cg}$ is subjective and should be elicited from subject matter experts.
 We define $w_{cg}=w_cw_g$ and set grade weights $w_g=g$.
 Higher type weights $w_c$ may be given to more burdensome types of AEs if desired.
-As was noted in \citep{schweitzer2023combination}, the AEs which led to study discontinuation included insomnia, nausea, and dry mouth.
+As was noted in \cite{schweitzer2023combination}, the AEs which led to study discontinuation included insomnia, nausea, and dry mouth.
 We assign these AEs weights which are 5 times higher than the others and thus $\mathbf{w}_{c}=(5,5,1,1,5,1,1,1)$.
-Interestingly, this study suggested that the 2.5mg/75mg combination decreased the frequency of AEs overall, as well as the frequency of more burdensome AEs as compared to the 0mg/75mg combination.
+Specifying different weights would change the dose-toxicity surface described below.
+However, we would expect our method to be robust to changes in the dose-toxicity surface given its good performance under a variety of toxicity scenarios investigated in the simulation study above.
+Interestingly, it is suggested in \cite{schweitzer2023combination} that the 2.5mg/75mg combination decreased the frequency of AEs overall, as well as the frequency of more burdensome AEs as compared to the 0mg/75mg combination.
 This non-monotoniticy in the dose-toxicity relationship is captured in the simulations that follow.